smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

 .. data:: repeated_token

-      Specifies those token types which are subject to token repetition in notified through a repetition number inside the token itself.
-It is discussed in section :ref:`sec:token-repetition`.
+      Repeated tokens may be send from the lexer efficiently by setting a repetion number inside a token, instead of sending a sequence of token objects (section :ref:`sec:token-repetition`).
+The token ids subject to this type of repetition must be specified in the ``repeated_token`` section.

       .. code-block:: cpp